“Dress shabbily and they remember the dress; dress impeccably and they remember the woman.”

 Luckily, the giving spirit motivated others to create Dress for Success which is “an international not-for-profit organization that empowers women to achieve economic independence by providing a network of support, professional attire and the development tools to help women thrive in work and in life.”

-Check out the local Albany chapter of Dress for Success by clicking here and read about all of the wonderful work done there.
+Check out the local Albany chapter of Dress for Success and read about all of the wonderful work done there.

 Part of my inspiration to write this blog on clothing came from a National Public Radio (NPR) story that I recently came across about a business that I realized, similar to the work of Dress for Success, reflected the mission of the Sisters of Mercy to do all they can to create “a just world for people who are poor, sick and uneducated.”